bsutton/pig_server/README.md

 ## Run the service locally

-To debug the pig server you can simply launch bin/pig.dart --server.dart in your favourite IDE.
+To debug the pig server you can simply launch bin/pig.dart --server in your favourite IDE.

 # Build on the PI